electionscience/vse-sim/docs/VSE.md

 In the field of voting theory, there are many desirable criteria a given voting method may or may not pass.
 Basically, most criteria define a certain kind of undesirable outcome, and say that good voting methods should make such outcomes impossible.
 But it’s been shown mathematically that it’s impossible for a method to pass all desirable criteria (see: Gibbard-Satterthwaite theorem, Arrow’s theorem, etc.), so tradeoffs are necessary.
 VSE measures how well a method makes those tradeoffs by using outcomes.
 Basically, instead of asking “can a certain kind of problem ever happen?”, VSE is asking “how rarely do problems of all kinds happen?”.

-If the voter model, media model, and strategy model are realistic for a particular context, then VSE is probably a good metric f for comparing voting methods.
-If you find a method which robustly gets a relatively high VSE, across a broad range of voter, media, and strategy models, then you can be confident that it reflects of the will of the voters, no matter what that will is.
+If the voter model, media model, and strategy model are realistic for a particular context, then VSE is probably a good metric for comparing voting methods.
+If you find a method which robustly gets a relatively high VSE, across a broad range of voter, media, and strategy models, then you can be confident that it reflects the will of the voters, no matter what that will is.
 That’s democracy.

 # What does VSE not measure?

+VSE cannot measure:

-VSE cannot measure the complexity of a voting method (from the perspective of voters or election administrators); a voting method’s effects on who decides to run for office in the first place; the effects on campaign behavior; or any desirable characteristics of a voting method that do not directly relate to outcome (who wins).
+* The complexity of a voting method (from the perspective of voters or election administrators).
+* A voting method’s effects on who decides to run for office in the first place.
+* The effects on campaign behavior.
+* Any desirable characteristics of a voting method that do not directly relate to outcome (who wins).

 # What are the various voter models that were used to get the VSE numbers below?